Economic Activities in Senegal: Primary, Secondary, Tertiary, and Quaternary

 Senegal economy challenges in 2024

 Senegal, a lower middle-income country in West Africa, faces challenges in 2024.
-The economy relies on services, mining, construction, agriculture, and fishing, but COVID-19 has hit tourism and exports hard.
-The country is developing offshore oil and gas fields, but systemic corruption and a large informal economy hinder progress.
+The economy relies on services, mining, construction, agriculture, and fishing, and has begun producing offshore oil and gas, which started in 2024.
+A large informal economy and governance challenges continue to weigh on inclusive growth.

 Sources